AlekseiIvanovI/weather_app_v2/README.md

 ## Installation

 1. Clone the repository:
    git clone https://github.com/your-username/weather-app.git

 2. Navigate into the project directory: cd weather-app

 3. Install dependencies:

-bash

    npm install

 4. Set up environment variables:

    Create a .env.local file in the root directory of the project and add your OpenWeatherMap API key:

-env

    NEXT_PUBLIC_WEATHER_KEY=your-api-key

-5. Start the development server:

-npm run dev
+5. Start the development server: npm run dev
    Open your browser and visit http://localhost:3000 to view the app.

 Deployment
    To deploy the app to production, you can use platforms like Vercel, Netlify, or GitHub Pages.
 Make sure to set up environment variables in your deployment environment as well.

 Contributing
    Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.